The Best Time To Visit Antigua: The Complete Guide

 July 26 to August 6

-10 days’ worth of events for Antigua Carnival includes pageants, concerts and streets fairs meant to celebrate the abolition of slavery.
-The festivities end on the first Monday and Tuesday of August (which are observed as National Holidays) with J’ouvert along the city streets and then Carnival City.
+10 days’ worth of events for Antigua Carnival includes pageants, concerts, streets fairs, and a grand parade.
+The festivities end on the first Monday and Tuesday of August (which are observed as national holidays) with J’ouvert along the city streets and then Carnival City.

 Find out more about Antigua Carnival, and other carnivals in the region by checking out our complete Caribbean Carnival calender.